Skip to content

 We hope to prevent further patient injury by providing accurate information on the risks of benzodiazepine use.
 We understand that the most complicated and dangerous aspect of benzodiazepine use is cessation; the last thing we want to see is an outright ban on benzodiazepines that would result in thousands of unnecessary deaths.

-Visit our Media Kit and contact us at bic@benzoinfo.com.
+Visit our Press Room and contact us at bic@benzoinfo.com.

 You can share our content on social media, fill out an FDA report, sign up to participate in a media interview, fundraise for us on Facebook and donate to us directly.